michaelherold/codeclimate-haml-lint/README.md

   - ignored_directory/
 ```

-Most of the configuration lives under the `engines.haml_lint` key.
+Most of the configuration lives under the `engines.haml-lint` key.
 The options are as follows:

 * `config.file` - The Haml-Lint configuration file you want to use as a base.
 * `checks.<LINTER_NAME>` - Configuration for the linter given by `<LINTER_NAME>`.
 You can pass any of the configuration options for the linter in the base Haml-Lint format.
 See [the Haml-Lint documentation] for more information.